ad0488/vpt/README.md

 VPT is a volumetric path tracing framework targeted towards interactive real-time data exploration.
 It works in both desktop and mobile environments.
-It is built on top of WebGL 2 with no external dependencies.
+It is built on top of WebGL 2 with no external dependencies

 ![VPT](src/images/screenshot.jpg)